 The reason for the formation of a report office for illegal contents on the Internet was an incident that happened in connection with an Austrian Internet service provider in the year 1997.
 Following a complaint based on the upload of illegal contents on the Internet by a customer of this ISP, the entire technical equipment was confiscated.
 This caused a lot of damage, as the company's business activities as an ISP ceased.
-A protest was raised throughout Austria against these drastic measures.
+Protests were raised throughout Austria against these drastic measures.

 With regard to the fast expansion of the Internet, this incident has made it clear to all parties involved that new ways of cooperation between the industry and the public authorities - but also among the Internet users themselves - had to be found.
-For this reason, the ISPs started thinking about new ideas concerning a voluntary self-regulation in cooperation with the public authorities, and so the ISPA (association of the Austrian Internet service providers) was founded in September 1997 (see section 6.1).
-In addition, the work group "Criminal Law" was established within the ISPA under the direction of Mr. Peter Rastl, which suggested the formation of a report office.
+For this reason, the ISPs started thinking about new ideas concerning a close cooperation as well as voluntary self-regulation in cooperation with the public authorities, and so the ISPA (association of the Austrian Internet service providers) was founded in September 1997 (see section 5.3).
+In addition, the work group "Criminal Law" was established within the ISPA under the direction of Mr. Peter Rastl, head of the EDP center of the University of Vienna, which suggested the formation of a report office.
 The formal foundation of the so-called "ISPA-Hotline" took place in November 1998, in consultation with the Federal Ministry of the Interior, and at the start of the year 2000 it was renamed as "Stopline".
 Child pornography and right wing radicalism have been defined as the Stopline's field of activity.